 Bjorn Ironside (Járnsíða) was the son of legendary Viking Ragnar Lothbrok.
 Bjorn earned possibly as much fame, and perhaps he achieved even more fame as he founded a dynasty of Swedish Kings.

 One of the numerous stories related to Bjorn was of a time when he and his men attempted to take the city of Luna, near Pisa in Italy.
 Having mistaken Pisa for Rome, he and his men did not fail to take advantage of the situation by taking the area anyway.
 After Pisa, he and his men went further inland to the city of Luna.
 Luna having high and nearly impenetrable walls, Bjorn came up with the genius plan to fake his death as well as faking his desire for a deathbed conversion and “baptism”.
 He knew that the leaders of Luna would see the “soul” of such high-value Heathen warlord as a prize.
 The city officials allowed his coffin to be brought within the city to be given a proper “Christian” burial.
 Four of his men were allowed to carry his coffin inside the city.
 Once inside, Bjorn burst free of his coffin, threw the weapons he concealed to his men, the five of them fought their way to the gates and opened them for the rest of his men to come through.

-The picture is of Bjorn's burial mound.
-Which was done in the traditional fashion.
+The highlighted picture is of the burial mound of Bjorn Ironside.
+The burial mound was done in the traditional fashion.
 Sitting atop the mound was a runestone.
 A drawing of the only remaining fragment is attached.